MANTELS AND WOOD BURNING FIREPLACES

 Wood-burning inserts are a very popular appliance used to improve the efficiency of an older or open burning fireplace.
-The information above regarding mantles and hearths will apply to wood-burning fireplace inserts, too.
+The information above regarding mantels and hearths will apply to wood-burning fireplace inserts, too.
 Inserts are tested and listed by the manufacturer and their clearance requirements will be readily available.

-If you are planning a wood insert project, do not assume that the mantle and hearth requirements for your existing wood burning fireplace are adequate to accommodate an insert.
+If you are planning a wood insert project, do not assume that the mantel and hearth requirements for your existing wood burning fireplace are adequate to accommodate an insert.
 They may or may not be.
 Clearance requirements, dimensions for proper fit and other finishing details will be carefully evaluated by your WE LOVE FIRE expert.

-Many people planning to install a wood burning fireplace insert, often replace the mantle and upgrade the hearth at the same time.
+Many people planning to install a wood burning fireplace insert, often replace the mantel and upgrade the hearth at the same time.
 Fireplace insert remodeling projects, are popular because they can update older, out-of-date family rooms while greatly increasing the amount of heat delivered to the home.